Myths Around Men Experiencing Abuse

 -

-We hear from male contacts that reach out to The Hotline daily that they feel emasculated and like less of a man when undergoing situations of abuse at the hands of their spouses or partners.
-Some have even reported feeling so ashamed that they don’t want to acknowledge the abuse because they fear that if they do they will make the situation “real.”
-According to the American Psychological Association, stereotypes of masculinity can have a negative effect on young boys and men because they can stigmatize “normal human emotions,” and if a man feels stigmatized about what’s happening to him, it’s very likely they might not want to report the abuse or talk about ways of dealing with it and their emotions.
-Feeling angry, scared or sad are normal emotions for all people when dealing with abuse regardless of sex or sexual orientation and they don’t have to “take it” to prove their masculinity.
+According to the American Psychological Association, stereotypes of masculinity can have a negative effect on young boys and men because they can stigmatize “normal human emotions.”
+If a man feels stigmatized about what’s happening to him, it’s more likely he won’t report the abuse.
+They might not want to talk about ways of dealing with it and their emotions.
+Feeling angry, scared, or sad is normal for all people experiencing abuse, regardless of sex, gender identity, or sexual orientation.
+Men don’t have to “take it” (the abuse) to prove their masculinity.

 - Myth #4: Men don’t have access to the same resources as women.